 A book safe is a project that is also perfect for older kids!
 They will love the "secrecy" involved with making a book safe and have a lot of fun at the same time.
-Older children to have little valuables that they wish to hide from prying eyes.
+Older children also have little valuables that they wish to hide from prying eyes.
 It is a perfect project for boys and girls ages 10 and up.

-- Metal Ruler
+- Metal ruler

-- Pen or Pencil
+- Pen or pencil

 - Masking or painters tape

-- Utility Knife
+- Utility knife

-- Modpodge or white craft glue
+- Mod Podge or white craft glue

 - Wax paper